i05nagai/memorandum/language/english_speaking.md

 * might as well
     * I have nothing to do the day, I might as well go.
     * For the little extra it'll cost, we might just as well stay for another night
+    * I'm not doing anything else, so I might as well go to the party
+    * We might as well go to
 * Let's get to know each other
 * part-time
     * She wants to work part-time after she's had the baby